-Point Possession Heritage Trail is a 5km, grade 3 hike located in the Torndirrup National Park, Western Australia.
-The hike should take around 2 hrs to complete.
+Point Possession Heritage Trail is a 5km, grade 3 hike in Torndirrup National Park, Western Australia.
+This hike typically takes 2 hours to complete.

 The Point Possession Heritage Trail is a spectacular 5km loop in Torndirrup National Park that provides some great views of the Albany Port, King George Sound and Vancouver Peninsula.
 The walk takes you along the cliffs above Whalers Cove and on to the beaches of Vancouver Peninsula, providing some breathtaking views of Albany and its surrounds.